19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Smallfolk.md

 # Culture Lore

-*Smallfolk are groups of small humanoids who tend to live in very secluded forest communities, or in the side of hills and underground.
+*Smallfolk are groups of small humanoids who tend to live in very secluded forest communities, or in the side of hills, or even underground.
 They are mostly a footnote in the eyes of the Empire, and largely stay out of the affairs of the world.
 But perhaps one day that will change…*

 # Name Tables